 Acquisition and Contract Management Bachelor's Degree

 There are a very limited number of colleges that allow you to earn a Bachelor of Science in Acquisition and Contract Management.
-You may be able to find a college that offers a Bachelor of Business Administration with a concentration in acquisition and contract management.
-The degree program is designed for students interested in learning business who want to focus on contract management, the purchasing of company goods and management skills.
+You may be able to more easily find a college that offers a Bachelor of Business Administration with a concentration in acquisition and contract management.
+This degree program is designed for business students who want to focus on contract management, the purchasing of company goods and management skills.

 Along with building an educational base in business, you'll gain a sense of how to manage long-term contracts, make requests for proposals and understand contract law.
 The degree can be obtained in about four years, but part-time students are more likely to finish the program in about six years.
 Because the degree program is hard to find, online studies are rare.